hsddev/ansible/roles/common/README.md

 Variables that aren't required should be set in group\_vars or set at runtime from command line.

-Check ansible doc on variable precedency for more informations.
+Check ansible doc on variable precedence for more informations.

 | Variable                | Required | Default                      | Choices                   | Comments                                 |